Home > Analyses > Utilities > Consolidated Edison, Inc.

 Opportunities

-• Expansion in renewable energy projects
+• Expansion in renewable and energy infrastructure projects

-• Growing demand for clean energy infrastructure
+• Increasing demand for clean energy in New York region

 Threats